ddfourtwo/goodterminal/docs/session-management.md

 GoodTerminal includes powerful session management for both tmux and Neovim, allowing you to seamlessly resume your work exactly where you left off.

-## Tmux Session Management with TWM
+## Tmux Session Management

-[TWM (Tmux Workspace Manager)](https://github.com/vinnymeller/twm) manages tmux workspaces based on project directories, making it easy to organize and restore your terminal environment.
+Tmux provides built-in session persistence - your sessions remain active even after you disconnect from the server.

 ### Key Features

-- Project directory detection based on configurable patterns
+- Sessions persist in the background when you detach
-- Quick switching between workspaces via interactive picker
+- Multiple named sessions for different projects
-- Customizable layouts for different project types
+- Easy session switching and management
-- Project-specific configurations
+- Sessions survive SSH disconnections

 ### Keybindings

-GoodTerminal sets up the following tmux keybindings for TWM:
+GoodTerminal sets up the following tmux keybindings:

-- **`` ` w ``**: Open the TWM workspace picker
+- **`` ` d ``**: Detach from current session (session continues in background)
-- **`` ` W ``**: Open TWM and select a layout
+- **`` ` s ``**: List and switch between sessions
-- **`` ` T ``**: Attach to existing tmux sessions
+- **`` ` $ ``**: Rename current session

 ### How to Quit Tmux While Preserving Sessions